tush16/sortitout/README.md

 ### Features built using

-- Animations are done using pure CSS and uses [FLIP principle](https://aerotwist.com/blog/flip-your-animations/)
+- Animations are done using pure CSS
 - Flex is used for array display and manipulation of positions (flex order property)
 - JavaScript async generators are used heavily for the controlled execution of algorithms